KISRDevelopment/webdev-course/README.md

 * the `delete` function simply filters the list of presentation by excluding the requested presentation id.
 It then redirects back to home page.
 5. Navigate to `localhost:5000/edit/1` and try editing or deleting the presentation.
 Try it for other presentations as well.

-As you may have noticed, having to manual enter `create` and `edit` urls is tiresome.
+As you may have noticed, having to manually enter `create` and `edit` urls is tiresome.
 Let's add some friendly links:

 1. modify `home.html`:
 ```html